 Besides this website, I have a page on Academia, where you can find some additional talks and papers.
 If you are a member of Academia, you can also 'follow' me to keep up with my work.
 I also have a page on ResearchGate, though I do not currently update this.

-I am currently in receipt of funding to write a book on 'transitive' nouns and adjectives in Sanskrit and Prakrit.
-I completed my D.Phil. on the syntax and semantics of participles in Ṛgvedic Sanskrit in 2012, and my monograph on this topic was published in April 2015, by Oxford University Press.
-I am also working more widely on syntax and semantics, largely within the framework of Lexical Functional Grammar.
+I have recently finished a monograph on 'transitive' nouns and adjectives in Sanskrit and Pali, soon to be published by Oxford University Press.
+My previous monograph, based on my D.Phil. research on the syntax and semantics of participles in Ṛgvedic Sanskrit, was published in 2015, also by Oxford University Press.
+I am also working more widely on syntax, semantics, and historical linguistics.
 You can download my CV here.

-My research interests include: Sanskrit language and linguistics, Syntactic theory (primarily Lexical Functional Grammar), the syntax-phonology interface, formal semantics, Indo-Iranian comparative and historical linguistics (Sanskrit, Prakrit, Avestan, Old Persian), Greek and Latin historical linguistics, Indo-European comparative philology, Ancient Indian grammatical tradition, Germanic comparative and historical linguistics (especially Gothic, Old Norse).
+My research interests include: Sanskrit language and linguistics, syntactic theory, formal semantics, Indo-Iranian comparative and historical linguistics (Sanskrit, Prakrit, Avestan, Old Persian), Greek and Latin historical linguistics, Indo-European comparative philology, the Ancient Indian grammatical tradition, Germanic comparative and historical linguistics (especially Gothic, Old Norse).

 I 'know' the following languages: Ancient: Vedic Sanskrit, Classical Sanskrit, Prakrit, Avestan, Old Persian, Middle Persian, Greek, Latin, Gothic, Old Norse, Old English, Aramaic.
-Modern: French & German; I am currently learning Russian.
+Modern: French & German; a bit of Russian and Hindi.
+I am currently learning Biblical Hebrew.

 My departmental email address is of the form email@example.com.